DogFitAI/Roadmap/README.md

 - Collaborations: Forge partnerships and offer $DOGFAI-branded AI agent services to other projects.
 Doge winks: "Much partnership, wow!" 🐕🤝
 - Centralized Exchange: Secure listings on centralized exchanges, increasing liquidity, accessibility, and global exposure for $DOGFAI!" 🐶📚

+**Phase 5: TBC 🔮**
+Keep your eyes peeled for what's next in our meme-filled universe of health and wealth!
+Pepe teases: "Feels like more coming man" 🐸🔮

+**With $DOGFAI, your health journey is not just a path to better living; it's an adventure filled with laughter, memes, and the joy of canine companionship.**

 **How To Buy:**